-EFRAG supports the requirement that an entity can make an unqualified statement of compliance only if its management commentary complies with all requirements in the revised Practice Statement.
+EFRAG supports that an entity can make an unqualified statement of compliance only if its management commentary complies with all requirements in the revised Practice Statement.
 However, EFRAG considers that the Practice Statement should encourage, rather than require, a statement of compliance.

-EFRAG also does not supports the proposal to allow a qualified statement of compliance if the management commentary identifies the departures from the requirements of the revised Practice Statement and gives reasons for those departures.
-In EFRAG's view this proposal would be difficult to operationalise, would possibly create confusion, and increase costs.
+EFRAG does not support the proposal to allow a qualified statement of compliance if the management commentary identifies the departures from the requirements of the revised Practice Statement and gives reasons for those departures.
+In EFRAG's view, this proposal would be difficult to operationalise, would possibly create confusion, and increase costs.